 Once the Flathub repository has been setup, it can be used to install Flatpak apps.
 This can be done directly from the Software app, or apps can be browsed on the Flathub website.

-If you choose to install apps from the Flathub website, clicking install will download a file which will be opened by the Software app, which can then be used to install the app.
-For example, to install LibreOffice, you first search for and open the LibreOffice page, and then press the “Install” button (1).
+If you choose to install apps from the Flathub website, clicking "Install" will download a file which will be opened by the Software app, which can then be used to install the app.
+For example, to install LibreOffice, you first search for and open the LibreOffice page, and then press the “Install” button (2).

 After clicking the “Install” button, a download information window will be shown.
-Verify the correct Flatpak is being downloaded and then click on the “OK” button to begin installing the LibreOffice application.
+Verify the correct Flatpak has been downloaded and then click on the “OK” button to begin installing the LibreOffice application.

-Once the Flatpak is downloaded, the Software application will open a new window with an “Install” button (1). lick this button to begin installation.
+Once the Flatpak is downloaded, the Software application will open a new window with an “Install” button (2).
+Click this button to begin installation.

 In addition to using the Software app to install Flatpak apps, it is also